France to award Paul McCartney Legion of Honour

 No one at McCartney’s office was available for comment.

-Created by Napoleon Bonaparte in 1802, and symbolised by a red lapel thread, the Legion of Honour has three grades, Chevalier, Officer and Commander.
+Created by Napoleon Bonaparte in 1802, and symbolized by a red lapel thread, the Legion of Honour has three grades, Chevalier, Officer and Commander.

 McCartney, 70, is the most influential songwriter in the history of popular music.
 He has already been awarded a knighthood by Britain’s Queen Elizabeth, whom he recently serenaded along with tens of thousands of spectators at the opening ceremony of the 2012 Olympic Games in London.